 Invoice financing is a type of trade finance used to aid businesses locally and globally.
-Africa is finally waking up to the realities of self-determination and needs to also be a part of this conversation to aid trade internally and in the rest of the world.
-Starting at first principles, let us discuss why invoice financing is also a type of trade finance and not a stand-alone cash flow strategy.
+Africa is finally waking up to the realities of self-determination.
+Africans need to also be a part of this conversation to aid trade internally and with the rest of the world.
+So starting at first principles, let us discuss why invoice financing is also a type of trade finance and not a stand-alone cash flow strategy.

 What is trade finance?

 Trade Finance is the financing of goods or services in a trade or transaction, from a supplier through to the end buyer.
 It accounts for 3% of global trade, worth some $3tn annually.
 It is an umbrella term, which includes a variety of financial instruments.